Dhanashri-Patil26/Sales-Insights-AtliQ-Hardware/README.md

 * Invalid records
 * Currency inconsistencies

-Unwanted zero and negative sales records were removed from the analysis.
+Zero and negative sales records were removed from the analysis.

 ### 3. Currency Normalization